pinksheep

 This page is written to be readable by both operators and answer engines

-The page keeps the core builder loop in initial HTML, uses answer-first language near the top, links into the rest of the site, and ties the claims back to product, founder, company, and trust pages on the same domain.
+The page keeps the workspace loop in initial HTML, uses answer-first language near the top, links into the rest of the site, and ties the claims back to product, founder, company, and trust pages on the same domain.

 Published by